Villena: Ancient gold hoards

 The Cabezo Redondo gold hoard was an important archaeological find.
-It was made by the Spanish archaeologist José María Soler García.
-The treasure was found in 1959, and contains 35 items of jewelry, including a tiara, finger rings, bracelets, and pendants.
+The treasure was discovered in the spring of 1963 by the Spanish archaeologist José María Soler García, and it contains 35 items of jewelry, including a tiara, finger rings, bracelets, and pendants.

 Treasure of Villena, another find that is much bigger, was also hidden in the Cabezo Redondo area, near Villena, by its ancient inhabitants.
-This was also found, in 1963, by José María Soler García.
+This was also found, in December 1963, by José María Soler García.
 It is the most important ancient treasure find in the Iberian Peninsula and the second one in Europe, just behind that from the Royal Graves in Mycenae, Greece.

 This find was not made at Cabezo Redondo, itself, but at the Rambla del Panadero, 5 km east of Villena.
 Nevertheless, it is believed that, based on its resemblance to the previous Cabezo Redondo hoard, the trove was buried by the ancient inhabitants of Cabezo Redondo.